RobertN-Alx/alx-pre_course/README.md

-This is m first Readme updated
+This is my first updated commit